fostrwski/breakpoints/README.md

 }
 ```

-Then you can use it like so
+Then you can use it like so:

 ```scss
 @import "breakpoints";